Cast Care - Trauma

 What warning signs should I watch for?

 - Numbness or tingling, cold or blueness or extreme paleness of fingers or toes.
 If this occurs, elevate your injured limb.
+If there is no improvement, call the doctor.

 - Extreme pain.
 If this occurs, call your doctor right away.

-- Swelling of your injured limb that makes your cast feels too tight.
+- Swelling of your injured limb that makes your cast feel too tight.
 If swelling occurs, raise that part to the level of your heart.
 Put an ice bag over the cast.
 Make sure the ice bag is wrapped in a towel to protect the cast from wetness.
 It is normal for your injured arm or leg to swell when it is hanging below the level of your heart, but raising it should improve this.

 - Loss of movement in your fingers or toes.
 Wiggle your toes and fingers to check them.